-Unless otherwise agreed in writing with the local planning authority, no 42 development of Welborne Mile SANG (or part thereof), or Fareham Common SANG (or part thereof) shall take place until details of ecological management, details of biodiversity enhancement (in conformance with the Biodiversity Enhancement Strategy), arboricultural management, construction management, archaeological planting, site levels, boundary treatments, hardstanding, contamination, programme for delivery and any materials to be utilised in the development have been submitted to and approved in writing by the Local Planning Authority for the SANG, or part thereof.
+43 Unless otherwise agreed in writing with the local planning authority, no development of Welborne Mile SANG (or part thereof), or Fareham Common SANG (or part thereof) shall take place until details of ecological management, details of biodiversity enhancement (in conformance with the Biodiversity Enhancement Strategy), arboricultural management, planting, construction management, archaeological details. contamination, site levels, boundary treatments, hardstanding (including areas for car parking), programme for delivery and any materials to be utilised in the development have been submitted to and approved in writing by the Local Planning Authority for the SANG, or part thereof.
 The SANGs will be delivered and opened for public access in accordance with the approved details, following a pre-opening site visit and inspection of each component part of the SANG by Officers of the Local Planning Authority.